lukehoban/endo-rust/README.md

 ## Components

+The DNA and RNA processing is implemented in Rust.

 ### DNA -> RNA

-In `src\dna.rs` there is an implementation of the DNA->RNA processor.
+In [dna.rs](src\dna.rs) there is an implementation of the DNA->RNA processor.

-This uses a rope data structure from the `xi-editor` project.
-A copy of the crate is in `rope`.
+This uses a rope data structure from the [xi-editor](https://github.com/google/xi-editor/) project.
+Since that module is not yet published indpendently, a copy of the crate is in [rope](src/rope).

 ### RNA -> Image

-In `src\rna.rs` there is an implementation of the RNA renderer.
+In [rna.rs](src\rna.rs) there is an implementation of the RNA renderer.

 This generates a full `.png` by default, but can render intermediate steps in the rendering with the `-i` flag.